brimdata/zui/README.md

 ## Having a problem?

-Please review the [troubleshooting guide](TROUBLESHOOTING.md) to review common problems and helpful tips before opening an issiue.
+Please review the [troubleshooting guide](TROUBLESHOOTING.md) to review common problems and helpful tips before [opening an issue](TROUBLESHOOTING.md#opening-an-issue).

 ## Development and contributing